Munson, New York: History

 The community is named for Harry Munson, who was a prominent local and a veteran of the Civil War; Munson had moved to the area in 1891.
 The name was chosen when the residents wanted the United States Postal Service to open a local post office.
 Like Franklin Square, the area was known for some time as Washington Square, and like what happened in Franklin Square some twenty years prior when residents there wanted a post office, the USPS refused so long as the name had "Washington" in it, in order to avoid confusion with all of the other places in New York with Washington in their names.

 In May 1895, residents met to resolve the issue by choosing a new name.
 They chose the name Munson as the community's new name in honor of Munson; the other name proposals were Burnside and Talmageville.
-The name was soon official and the United States Postal Service opened the Munson Post Office opened a few months later in August 1895.
+The name was soon made official, and the United States Postal Service opened the Munson Post Office a few months later, in August 1895.

 In 1907, the first fire department in Munson, the Franklin Hook and Ladder Co. #1, was established.
 In 1925, the fire company merged with the Franklin Square Hose & Chemical Company.
 The merger led to the creation of the Franklin Square and Munson Fire Department, which serves the area to this day.